rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 A proposal should be forecasted by the governance process before it ends up on chain.

 Changes to the Rocket Pool protocol and proposed, voted, and executed using a strict, yet transparent governance process.
-The process begins with an informal discussion of an idea within the **Discord community**.
+The process begins with an informal discussion of an idea within the Discord community.
 This idea then progresses to formal discussions in the [#governance](https://discordapp.com/channels/405159462932971535/774497904559783947) channel on Discord and the [DAO Forum](https://dao.rocketpool.net/), where it undergoes thorough research, modeling, and scrutiny in preparation for a [Rocket Pool Improvement Proposal (RPIP)](https://rpips.rocketpool.net/).
 Following this, a draft RPIP is prepared and reviewed by designated RPIP reviewers to ensure its quality and readiness for presentation to the DAO.
 The draft proposal is then presented to the DAO on the forum for further review, feedback, and incorporation of any necessary changes.
 Once the proposal has been refined based on community input, a poll is raised on the DAO forum to gauge readiness for finalizing the RPIP text.
 If the poll passes, indicating community approval, the RPIP is marked final and ready for a Protocol DAO vote, which is conducted via Snapshot to determine whether the proposal should be implemented.

 From here, the Oracle DAO will raise an on chain proposal.
 There is a window in which the Protocol DAO, Oracle DAO and community can review the proposal.
 If consensus is reached, the proposal is executed and changes are applied to the protocol.